- 1 Skansen’s Christmas Market, Stockholm, Sweden

 - 13 Christkindlesmarkt, Nuremberg, Germany

-We can't think of anything more quintessentially Christmassy than a stroll through a European holiday market.
+We can't think of anything more quintessentially wintery than a stroll through a European Christmas market.
 Here, we list the 13 best across the continent, from London to Prague and beyond.

 Skansen’s Christmas Market, Stockholm, Sweden

-Look for: the Christmas tree ring-dance.
+What to Look For: The Christmas tree ring-dance.
 On Saturdays and Sundays, professional dancers and regular visitors gather around the central tree to hold hands and twirl around to traditional music.

 Marche de Noel, Lille, France

 French tradition meets Flemish influence at Lille’s annual Marche de Noel.
-Festivities mount at Place Rihour, where 80 chalet-style stalls burst with holiday-themed gifts, festive foods, nativity scene figurines, and specialties from Poland, Russia and Quebec.
-More than 900,000 people crowd the market each snowy season, with many making the 1-hour commute from Paris, and the 2-hour commute from London.
-If you’re looking to track down a traditional snack, go for Maroilles cheese – a Munster-like soft cheese – or honey-flavored babeluttes (toffee-ish candies).
+Festivities mount at Place Rihour, where 80 chalet-style stalls burst with holiday-themed gifts, festive foods, nativity scene figurines, and specialties from Poland, Russia, and Quebec.
+More than 900,000 people crowd the market each snowy season, with many making the hour-long commute from Paris and the two-hour commute from London.
+If you’re looking to track down a traditional snack, go for Maroilles cheese—a Munster-like soft cheese—or honey-flavored babeluttes (toffee-ish candies).

-Look for: The Ferris wheel on Place du General de Gaulle, AKA Grand Place, AKA the main square.
-Tucked into a gondola, go for a high-altitude spin over the Belgian border town’s Christmas tree and illuminated market aisles – you won’t be disappointed by the view from 165-feet up.
+What to Look For: The Ferris wheel on Place du General de Gaulle, also known as the Grande Place, the city's main square.
+Tucked into a gondola, go for a high-altitude spin over the Belgian border town’s Christmas tree and illuminated market aisle.
+You won’t be disappointed by the 165-foot-high view.

 Jul, Copenhagen, Denmark

 Copenhagen celebrates Jul (as in "yuletide") with a Christmas crafts market and surfeit of light-bedecked Christmas trees in the city's famed historic amusement park, Tivoli Gardens.
 Nearly four miles of lights are artfully hung in patterns dictated by Tiffany's head designer, while 1,800 more strands are draped on the lakeside willows.
-Join the Danes in warding off the cold with æbleskiver (iced doughnuts with black currant jam) and gløgg, a steaming hot mulled red wine laden with raisins, almonds, cinnamon sticks, and cloves — all of which are steeped in aquavit or schnapps.
-There's also a crafts market installed along a canal in the historic Nyhavn district; try to visit it between 5 and 6pm weekdays to catch the town crier.
+Join the Danes in warding off the cold with æbleskiver (iced doughnuts with black currant jam) and gløgg, a steaming hot mulled red wine laden with raisins, almonds, cinnamon sticks, and cloves—all of which are steeped in aquavit or schnapps.
+There's also a crafts market installed along a canal in the historic Nyhavn district; try to visit it between 5 and 6 p.m. on weekdays to catch the town crier.

 Striezelmarkt, Dresden, Germany